-Located at Salem’s historic Pickering Wharf, Brodie’s Seaport provides you an awesome culinary experience.
+Located at Salem’s historic Pickering Wharf, Brodie’s Seaport provides you with an awesome culinary experience.

-The menu features the freshest seafood in the East Coast.
-But also, Caesar Salad, steaks, shredded mozzarella pizza, chicken teriyaki sandwich, and one of the seaport favorite: the fish sandwich.
+The menu features the freshest seafood on the East Coast.
+But also, Caesar Salad, steaks, shredded mozzarella pizza, chicken teriyaki sandwiches, and one of the seaport favorites: the fish sandwich.

-Nonetheless, Brodie’s Lobster Roll takes the spot as the number one dish in the restaurant as it earned nationwide recognition in 2014.
+Nonetheless, Brodie’s Lobster Roll takes the spot as the number one dish in the restaurant as it earned national recognition.
 This restaurant also offers live music and daily specials.